Red wine glazed pearl onions are caramelized in a flavorful sauce. Delicious and festive side dish for any holiday meal.

 When I was working as an editor at Martha Stewart magazine, I used pearl onions in a recipe for the first time.
 I thought they were so cute, just mini little white onions.
 However I soon realized I did not like cooking with them!

 They were so hard to prep and it took forever!
-You peel the dry skins off but there is still a tough skin left, that if you pulled off with a knife would peel the first layer of the onion away with it.
-Seeing as how these onions are tiny, you do this, and you’re left with nothing.
+You peel the dry skins off but there is still a tough skin left.
+If you pulled that off with a knife, the first layer of the onion would peel off with it.
+Seeing as how these onions are tiny, you do this, and you're left with nothing.
 So you have to blanch the onions.
 Simmer in boiling water for about a minute then plunge into ice cold water.
 Then, and only then, you can spend the next half hour with a paring knife peeling the loosened skin from the outside layer.

 Then you're done, and can use them in your recipe.
 Just like that!
 Well, I've wised up.
 I've been around the kitchen if you will!
 You can buy pearl onions already peeled in the freezer section of your grocery store!
 WHAT?
 It's amazing.
 Someone, or probably some machine, has peeled those little suckers for me.